 In order to enable Library Sharing on Steam, you must first ensure all accounts have Steam Guard enabled.
 This can be activated through Steam > Settings > Account menu within the Steam Client.

 The second and also the most complicated step is signing into Steam on your friends computer.
 Yes, that’s correct, you can only authorize devices to access your library that you have signed in on at least once.
 You don’t need to sign in more than once but the initial setup has to be done with your personal account.
 For this reason you really need to trust the people you give access to your library, but that should be a given anyway.
-Note: If you’re using the same PC with the person you’re giving access to, you can skip to the last section, as your accounts will already show up on the Family sharing list in the Steam settings window.
+Note: If you’re using the same PC with the person you’re giving access to, you can skip to the last section.
+This is because your accounts will already show up on the Family sharing list in the Steam settings window.

 In order to authorize your friends machine to use your steam library, you have two options.
-The less desirable one would be to give them your steam login details and Steam guard code to login on their own and follow the rest of this guide.
+The less desirable one would be to give them your steam login details and Steam guard code to your friend.
+They can then login on their own and follow the rest of this guide.
 We don’t recommend that, no matter how much you trust that person, but in the end it’s up to you.
 You could change to a temporary password to minimize any risk.
 The second option would be to use a remote desktop software, so you can login to their machine on your own.
 We highly recommend using TeamViewer as it is super easy to use and highly reputable security wise.
 If you’re having trouble logging into Steam on the new PC using TeamViewer, let us know in the comments and we will give you some tips.

 Now that you’ve logged into Steam on your friends PC, open up the Steam client.
 Next, navigate to Steam > Settings > Family from the top navigation bar.
 Once that’s done, you can toggle the Share feature on.